 |---|---|---|

-| Natal chart | UK national chart per chart library | UK 1801 Act of Union — 1 January 1801, 00:00 GMT, London (51.5074° N, 0.1278° W).
-File: tools/natals/uk_1801.json.
-Declared canonical 5 May 2026 in docs/principles/canonical_charts.md. |
+| Natal chart | UK national chart per chart library | UK 1801 Act of Union, 1 January 1801, 00:00 GMT, London (51.5074° N, 0.1278° W).
+File: the canonical natal record.
+Declared canonical 5 May 2026 in Tempora's canonical chart methodology. |

-| Ayanamsha | True Pushya Paksha (PVRN Rao) | True Pushya Paksha (PVRN Rao) — matches. |
+| Ayanamsha | True Pushya Paksha (PVRN Rao) | True Pushya Paksha (PVRN Rao), matches. |

 | Mahadasha at March 2027 target window | Saturn mahadasha | Mercury mahadasha |